t2-project/documentation/source/guides/deploy.rst

    helm install kafka bitnami/kafka

 In case you want to name the deployed releases differently, you must adapt some environment variables in the T2 Store deployments.
-Confer the services' READMEs for more details.
+Confer the services' READMEs for more details regarding the setting of the services' properties.

 For the T2 Store itself get the deployments and deploy them: